 In general the Loader can be enabled automatically in web servers without changing the php.ini file or server restart.
-In some cases, zend extension line can be added to the php.ini file to enable ioncube.
-To add the line refer the above.
+In some cases, Zend extension line can be added to the php.ini file to enable ioncube.
+To add the line refer to the above.

 Installation with Various Hosting

 Add the following line to a custom .htaccess file: